ketchley/tdm-workshop/index.md

 - Use Lexos for text cleaning
 - Use Voyant to analyze your dataset, and to begin to develop answers to research questions.

+## Office Hours

 Note the following opportunities to attend live office hours to meet us and ask questions:
 - Monday 15th March 1.30pm EST
 - Thursday 18th March 1.30pm EST
 - Thursday 25th March 1.30pm EST
+See Workshop details from ER&L for information on how to join these meetings.

+## Milestones

 You'll see that there are milestones to reach at the end of each module.
-Completing each activity to reach the milestone will ensure that the material you're taking forward to analysis will give you the best results.
+Complete the activities in each Module, and make sure you've completed the milestone.
+You'll then be prepared to move on to the next module's work.

 Proceed to the [Data](data) page to get started.